sheriax/drawink/json-server/README.md

 ## Docker Deployment

-The json-backend is included in the main Docker image and runs alongside the frontend via supervisor.
+The json-server is included in the main Docker image and runs alongside the frontend via supervisor.

 ```bash
 # Build and run with Docker Compose